To help you determine if subbing with Swing is the right fit for you, we have compiled a list of frequently asked questions and answers.

 - We pay weekly

-- You can easily accept assignments with our text-based notification system or on our online platform
+- You can easily accept assignments with our text-based notification system, our app or on our online platform

 - We connect you with a wide range of teaching opportunities, at public, charter, and private schools